magnolia-community/react-area51-alpha/README.md

 * Configure the environment variables to point to your CMS instance.
 [Example](mag-aliens-demo/react-app/src/environments/environment.js)
 * Modify the package.json `clean` and `copy` npm scripts to deploy to your CMS location.

+**Tips**
+* Ensure that the CMS (aka Magnolia) page template that hosts the React app has a DIV with the proper id (Usually "app" or "app-root".)
+(It has to match whatever is in your react app `public/index.html` file.
+* You may need to adjust the Router in your React app to accept '.html' since this will be appended to the URL when running in the CMS (Magnolia).

+**Working on Page Editor Hints in Dev mode**
+In order to see the the page editor hints generated while in CRA development mode, you need to use some test local data JSON files, instead of connecting to the CMS endpoints.
+You can do this in the demo project at `mag-aliens-demo/react-app/App.js` by setting `USE_SAMPLE_DATA` to `true`.

 # Known Issues :grimacing:

 * When a new page, or a new component is created which contains areas, Magnolia will not create the necessary area nodes in the 'JCR' backend.
 Therefore when playing with the demo, you can copy an existing page, or you can go into the 'JCR Browser' app and copy area nodes from one page to a new page.